LispCookbook/cl-cookbook/testing.md

 In the above code, 3 test was defined with 5 checks in total.
 Some checks are actually redundant for the sake of demonstration.
 You may put all the checks in one big test, or in multiple scenarios.
 It is up to you.

 The macro `test` is a convenience for `def-test` to define simple tests.
-You may read its docstring for a more complete introduction, but please note that it is not recommended to use its fixture feature according to [this issue](https://github.com/lispci/fiveam/issues/31).
+You may read its docstring for a more complete introduction.

+FiveAM also provides a feature called fixture for setting up testing context.
+It is nothing more than a macro and is not fully-featured compared with other libraries such as Mockingbird, so it is not recommended to use it.

 ### Running tests